jgindech/roadmap/README.md

 Purpose

 Purpose
-We aim to answer th question: What would happen if the Community Led the way?
+We aim to answer th question: What would happen if the Community Leads the way?

 Strategic Fit
 Decentralized Finance (DeFi) has been orimarily a money and crypto game for high USD value "Whales."
 The Zuniswap community aims to be a Gateway protocol for more people interested in DeFi and yield farming.